AloneGu/kaggle_whale/README.md

 ## notes

-learn how to build and train simaese network
+learn how to build and train simaese network,

+it is good but takes too much time for training.